carla-simulator/carla/Docs/tuto_G_scenic.md

 __6.__ Set an end point so the script knows when the scene is finished:

-The scenario will end with the speed of the ego vehicle goes below 0.1 meters per second and is situated less than 30 meters from the obstacle.
+The scenario will end when the speed of the ego vehicle goes below 0.1 meters per second and is situated less than 30 meters from the obstacle.

 ```scenic
 terminate when ego.speed < 0.1 and (distance to obstacle) < 30